 A bit more about my journey into academia

 Upon my return to UCL, I wrote a final year Master’s dissertation entitled: ‘Identifying plant genes of unknown function’.
 My dissertation was written under supervision of Professor Christophe Dessimoz and Dr Natasha Glover, whom I was fortunate enough to first practice object-oriented programming with at the Universite de Lausanne, Switzerland.
-I completed my undergraduate MSci Biological Sciences at University College London (UCL) in 2018, where I graduated with a first class honours.
+I completed my undergraduate MSci Biological Sciences at UCL in 2018, where I graduated with a first class honours.